matter-labs/zksync-web-era-docs/docs/tools/hardhat/hardhat-zksync-upgradable.md

 # Proxy gas fee estimation

-If you want to estimate the total gas used in the whole pipeline of the proxy deployment process, you can use the upgradable plugin's estimate gas functionalities.
-There are three types of gas estimation methods available:
+Should you wish to estimate the total gas used throughout the proxy deployment process, consider utilizing the upgradable plugin's gas estimation functions.
+We offer three types of gas estimation functions for your convenience:

 - estimateGasProxy
 - estimateGasBeacon